jasonpilz/laptop/README.md

 **Configuration**
 * Split DNS via openconnect
+* Personal dotfiles

 ## Overrides

 `~/.laptop.local` is run at the end of the `mac` script.
 Further customizations can be added there.
-If you want to install additional tools or Mac apps with Homebrew, add them to your `~/Brewfile.local`.

-Write your customizations such that they can be run safely more than once.

-Laptop functions such as `fancy_echo`, and `gem_install_or_update` can be used in your `~/.laptop.local`.

 ## TODO

 - Uninstall NVM
 - Travis CI

-- [ ] Personal dotfiles (clone, symlink, ect)
 - [ ] Oracle Instant Client (separate script)
     ```sh
     tap instantclienttap/instantclient